Mixtera: A Data Plane for Foundation Model Training: 's Design

-Inspired by the Lakehouse architecture~\cite{Armbrust2021Lakehouse}, we design \mixtera{} as a read-only layer that can be deployed on top of existing training data collections, which are typically stored in a distributed filesystem. \Cref{fig:mixtera-system} shows the architecture of the system. \mixtera{} manages a centralized database of metadata (i.e., properties such as language or source dataset) of all training data samples (G1).
-A sample can be a piece of text (for LLM training) or a text-image pair (for VLM training). \mixtera{} assigns every sample a unique ID and properties instead of treating the training data as a blob of homogeneous, contiguous data.
-It allows users to declaratively query the relevant samples for a training.
-To be lightweight (G2), \mixtera{} does not reorganize or modify the data files on disk.
-For model training, it provides a standard iterator that can be used, e.g., in conjunction with a \texttt{torch.DataLoader}. \mixtera{} is agnostic to the model training framework, supports training interruptions using checkpoints, and ensures determinism (G3) through careful shuffling, i.e., for identical queries, \mixtera{} always provides data in an identical order, which is important for reproducibility as well as for debugging issues like loss spikes~\cite{Zhuang2022Randomness,Cooper2022Determinism,Qian2021Seeds,Karamcheti2021Mistral,TensorflowDeterminism}.
+\revB{\mixtera{} is a read-only layer that can be deployed on top of existing sets of samples \(\mathcal{S}\), which are typically stored in a distributed filesystem or cloud object store.} \Cref{fig:mixtera-system} shows the client-server architecture of the system.
+The server runs on one node, and each training node runs client instances. \revB{\mixtera{} manages a centralized database which stores the mapping \(\phi\), i.e., the sample metadata (G1).} \revA{This database needs to be populated by scanning all samples once before it can be used for training.
+Since the metadata typically consists of integers and floats, it is much smaller than the actual samples. \mixtera{} defers the reading of actual sample payloads to clients.
+This enables to scale to large-scale training datasets. }

+\revB{\mixtera{} assigns every sample a unique ID.} It allows model developers to declaratively query the relevant samples for a training job.
+To remain lightweight (G2), \mixtera{} does not reorganize or modify the data files on disk.
+It provides a standard iterator for model training that can be used in conjunction with loaders like \texttt{torch.DataLoader}. \mixtera{} is agnostic to the training framework, supports training interruptions using checkpoints, and ensures determinism (G3) through careful shuffling, i.e., for identical queries, \mixtera{} always provides data in an identical order, which is important for reproducibility and debugging issues like loss spikes~\cite{Zhuang2022Randomness,Cooper2022Determinism,Qian2021Seeds,Karamcheti2021Mistral,TensorflowDeterminism}.
 It supports adjusting the mixture during training (G4) by transferring chunks (lists of pointers to samples) whose mixture can change over time.

+\revB{\textbf{Data types.} \mixtera{} supports diverse sample types (e.g., pre-tokenized text in binary files, strings in \texttt{jsonl}/ \texttt{parquet}, text–image pairs in \texttt{webdatasets}).
+This covers many relevant use cases.
+Even modern foundation models for tabular data treat tables as strings~\cite{Bodensohn2025Challenges}.
+The sample granularity is inherent to the ingested dataset.
+As \mixtera{} is a read‑only layer, it adopts whatever granularity the data already uses.
+While some features such as tokenization or image decoding are modality-specific, the system is fundamentally agnostic to the sample unit. }